wcosta-01/SeniorCapstone/README.md

 ## Program Structure
 We have spilt the process into a collection of files that connect and allow for easy modification.
 Each file has its own methods that are either ran from within the same file or from a Control file.

-### cor_frame_capture
+### Frame Selection
-Frame capture takes the gaze data from a given recording and uses it to find which frames of the video where the user was looking in the same area.
+Frame selection takes the gaze data from a given recording and uses it to find which frames of the video where the user was looking in the same area.

-Frame capture does this by taking 4 columns of data from the gaze_position.csv, the world_index(the closest world video frame), and gaze_normal0_x, gaze_normal0_y, and gaze_normal0_z.
+Frame selection does this by taking 4 columns of data from the gaze_position.csv, the world_index(the closest world video frame), and gaze_normal0_x, gaze_normal0_y, and gaze_normal0_z.

 We then look for the smallest rate of change in each coordinate column.
 Then we compare each coordinate and select the world_index where all 3 coordinates are within